 Marketing: No other department in an organization is tasked with the burden of maintaining high-quality data than the marketing department.
 Whether it’s email campaigns, social media campaigns, advertising or any other activity, consumer data is at the forefront.
 Wrong data can result in disastrous consequences.
 It’s not uncommon to see companies sending a campaign mail to the wrong audience set.

 Sales: As much as customer data is important for marketing, it’s also important for sales.
 In fact, sales data is the most important data that gives an organization details on ROI, revenue and profitability.
-Data cleaning tools are usually deployed in sales departments to deduplicate sales records.
+Data cleaning enterprise tools are usually deployed in sales departments to deduplicate sales records.
 If neglected, duplicated sales records may give skewed ROI reports and affect the overall organization.

 These are just some very basic examples of the consequences of bad data.
 The day-to-day struggles companies have with bad data are deeply ingrained in company processes and take considerable effort from managers and executives to solve.